-Your gut microbiome (also referred to as microbiota) is a complex community of bacteria, viruses, fungi and other microscopic living things, which are commonly referred to as microorganisms, or microbes, for short.
+Your gut microbiome is a complex community of bacteria, viruses, fungi and other microscopic living things, which are commonly referred to as microorganisms, or microbes, for short.
 Your gut microbiome, much like your finger print, is unique to you.

 Most of the microbes in your intestines are found in a “pocket” of your colon, or large intestine called the cecum.
 Collectively these weigh up to 2kg – that’s heavier than the average human brain!

 Although many different types of microbes live inside you, bacteria are the most studied and make up the vast majority.
 In fact, there are 10 times more bacteria in and on your body than there are human cells.
 That means you are more bacteria than human!

 There are up to 1,000 species of bacteria in the human gut microbiome, and each of them plays a different role in your body.
 Most of them are extremely important for your health, while others may cause disease.
 Your gut microbiome performs many functions that are important for health.
 Your microbiome aids in food digestion to fuel your body, influences your mood and energy levels, helps you adapt to your surroundings to protect against harmful organisms and much much more!
 However, as mentioned, not all organisms in your gut are friendly and studies show that an unbalanced gut microbiome is linked to numerous diseases.

 It all started when you were born, some of the bacteria in your mother’s microbiome were passed along to you, to become to beginnings of your very own microbiome fingerprint.
 When you were a baby, experiencing the world for the first time, the bacteria in your microbiome were doing the same.
 By the time you were a toddler, the makeup of your gut microbiome was almost fully matured.
 The composition of our microbiome evolves throughout our entire life, and is the result of different environmental influences.